galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 {: .hands_on}

 > <warning-title></warning-title>
-> In ‘Use programme defaults’ you can specify ‘Additional suffix to the name of the slot to save the embedding’ – if it’s included, PERPLEXITY will be substituted with the value of the perplexity setting.
-However, in that case you will get an error when using ‘Scanpy PlotEmbed’: due to the value included in the entry name, the tool will not recognise the correct embedding.
+> In *Use programme defaults* you can specify *Additional suffix to the name of the slot to save the embedding* – if it’s included, PERPLEXITY will be substituted with the value of the perplexity setting.
+However, in that case you will get an error when using **Scanpy PlotEmbed**: due to the value included in the entry name, the tool will not recognise the correct embedding.
 Therefore, we leave that box unfilled even though it would make it easier to differentiate between datasets.
 {: .warning}